 Too much stuff

-Another investment purchase was the Amazon Echo Dot for Christmas and I can see us using this until it stops working.
+Another investment purchase was the Echo Dot * I bought Mr S for Christmas last year, which we use every day.
+I can see us using this until it stops working.
 It is brilliant!
-I am listening to the Prime most popular playlist that Alexa very kindly put on for me as I type this.
+I am listening to the most popular playlist that Alexa very kindly put on for me as I type this.
 Now we have this, I can’t see us needing to buy any more charity shop CDs, another temptation for both of us.

 I am not saying don’t buy anything.
 Just consider whether you really want it, will use it or can afford it before you fork out your hard earned cash.
 Remember, that stuff equals money.
 Also, if you are bothered by clutter, think about where you will put it!